nabaraj77/MIT653_T2-25_Group-2/Literature_Review.md

 In the paper, a conceptual blueprint of policy-centric cybersecurity in AI-based healthcare communications is presented whose gaps can be filled by technical and governance barriers.
 It also combines JOINER and XAI in a unique way to fit region-specific requirements within Saudi vision 2030, besides the identification of gaps in ethics, scalability as well as reimbursement to be worked on in the future.

 ---

-**Assessment of the Impact of Cyber-Attacks and Security Breaches in Diagnostic Systems on the Healthcare Sector**
+# Paper 8: Assessment of the Impact of Cyber-Attacks and Security Breaches in Diagnostic Systems on the Healthcare Sector
+###

 **Summary**